mapzen/documentation/README.md

 ### View changes in Precog

 If you've created a Pull Request in the mapzen-docs-generator repository, you can view changes in Precog at [precog.mapzen.com/mapzen/mapzen-docs-generator/](precog.mapzen.com/mapzen/mapzen-docs-generator/).
-This will only show changes that have been done in this specific repository, so to track changes in a particular repository, you need to edit the **Makefile** to reflect the branch that you're working on.
+This will only show changes that have been done in this specific repository.
+If the changes you're doing on a particular repository aren't live yet, you need to edit the **Makefile** to reflect the branch that you're working on.
 You can do this by:

 1. Opening the Makefile
 2. In another tab, open the latest commit on the branch you're working on in the particular project repository